-As the name suggests, complex care requires a high degree of training and expertise and covers a broad church of treatments.
+Complex care demands a high degree of training and expertise and covers a broad range of treatments.
 These can be related to many of the UK’s most common progressive and chronic conditions, covering medical, emotional and physical care.

 With so many types of care falling under the complex care banner, it can be difficult to identify the right care professional or treatment programme, particularly for full-time live-in care and support.